 The right fabric can make all the difference in how a garment fits and feels.
 Stiff, unforgiving materials will only highlight areas you might feel self-conscious about.
 Instead, look for fabrics with substance and a bit of stretch.
 Materials like premium cotton blends, twill, and flannel are great choices because they hang nicely on the body without clinging.
 A small amount of spandex or elastane blended into the fabric provides flexibility and comfort, allowing the clothes to move with you instead of against you.
 This ensures your clothes maintain their shape all day long while giving you the freedom to move comfortably.

-Pick Colors and Patterns with Confidence
+How to Pick Colors and Patterns with Confidence

 While it’s true that dark, solid colors can have a streamlining effect, don’t feel like you have to live in a wardrobe of only black and navy.
 Building your closet around core neutrals like black, gray, brown, and white is a smart strategy because it makes mixing and matching easy.
 But don't be afraid to introduce color and pattern.
 If you're new to patterns, start with classics like vertical stripes or small, repeating prints that don't overwhelm your frame.
 You can also add pops of color with a well-chosen shirt or accessory to show off your personality.